What is Sales Quantity Variance?

 What Factors affect the Sales Quantity Variance?

 The factors that affect or cause SQV are:

 A change in demand for the product or service of the company will result in SQV.
 A rise in demand over the period under consideration will lead to higher profits, higher turnover, and a favorable SQV.
 A rise in demand can happen because of many factors.
 These factors include a change in income of the consumers, change in tastes and fashion, an increase in the price of competitor’s products, improvement in quality, technology enhancement, etc.

 A company can also experience unfavorable SQV because of a fall in demand.
 Some of the reasons for a fall in demand can be outdated technology, availability of better substitutes, fall in prices of competitor’s products, quality issues, poor marketing, and promotions, etc. This will result in lower profits and a lower turnover for the company.

 Fluctuations in Supply

 Fluctuations in supply are a major reason for a change in SQV of a company.
-A higher supply of goods and services than the budget will result in higher sales, profits and a favorable SQV.
-We need to note that usually higher supplies can happen only when there are enough demand available and demand is not the issue at all.
+A higher supply of goods and services than the budget will result in higher sales, profits, and a favorable SQV.
+We need to note that usually, higher supplies can happen only when there is enough demand available, and demand is not the issue at all.
 A company can increase its supply of goods by implementing better technology and increasing production or effectively utilizing its spare capacity.
 Also, it can make a fresh infusion of capital, produce or buy more and then supply more.

-A reduction in the supply of goods and services in the market will result in lower profits, lower turnover and an unfavorable SQV for the company.
-A company may be unable to supply as per the demand in the market because of resource constraints of labor, machinery or capital.
-Also, production may suffer due to breakdown of machinery, strikes, natural calamities such as earthquakes, floods, etc.
+A reduction in the supply of goods and services in the market will result in lower profits, lower turnover, and an unfavorable SQV for the company.
+A company may be unable to supply as per the demand in the market because of resource constraints of labor, machinery, or capital.
+Also, production may suffer due to the breakdown of machinery, strikes, natural calamities such as earthquakes, floods, etc.